Everything UK Virtual Assistants need to know about tax and National Insurance

 If your profits are less than £6,725 a year, you do not have to pay anything, but you can choose to pay voluntary Class 2 contributions of £3.45 a week to fill in any gaps in your NI record.

-When you register with HMRC as self-employed, the registration covers both income tax and National Insurance so your NIC is calculated and paid in one go when you do your self-assessment tax return.
+Registering with HMRC as self-employed covers income tax and national insurance, so your NIC is calculated and paid in one go when you make your self-assessment tax return.

 Read more about National Insurance on the HMRC website.